 The Leader has said that three times now.

 I know.
 I am about to do it.

 The Leader would not let us down on the final day.

 Throw in a grenade - go on.

-The Leader is being monitored in offices so he had better keep going.
+As the Leader is being monitored in offices, he had better keep going.